toybreaker/slavina/_series/mapping-the-archipelagoes.md

 title: Mapping the Archipelagoes
 subtitle: Chanting the traveling, the sailing, the islands hopping.
 description:
-publish: # notyet or black
+publish: # notyet or blank
 image: /assets/p/series/mapping-the-archipelagoes/00.jpg
 ---